-uORFs were identified through genome-wide search, performed on v19 of GENCODE's annotation of the human genome (36). uORFs were defined as a start codon within the 5'UTR, and a downstream stop codon before the end of the CDS.
+uORFs were identified through genome-wide search, performed on v19 of GENCODE's human genome annotation (36). uORFs were defined as a start codon within the 5'UTR and a downstream stop codon before the end of the CDS.
 All three possible reading frames were examined.
-ATG, and near cognate start codons were included in this search [ATG, TTG, GTG, CTG, AAG, AGG, ACG, ATA, ATT, ATC].
+ATG and near cognate start codons were included in this search [ATG, TTG, GTG, CTG, AAG, AGG, ACG, ATA, ATT, ATC].